-Enterprise Budgets: For each crop, we tracked expenses and yield in order to develop enterprise budgets and income estimates.
+Enterprise budgets: For each crop, we tracked expenses and yield in order to develop enterprise budgets and income estimates.
 An enterprise budget is a crop-specific detailed budget that includes costs associated with supplies (seeds, fertilizer, etc.), labor, infrastructure, equipment, and all other expenses for growing and harvesting the crop.
 To obtain gross income estimates for selling each crop, we used a range of prices per pound based on those charged by farms in Essex County.
-Using our budgets, yields, and gross income estimates, we generated net income estimates for growing a 4 ft x90 ft bed or full high tunnel (four beds) of broccoli or cabbage.
+Using our budgets, yields, and gross income estimates, we generated net income estimates for growing a 4 ft x90 ft bed or full high tunnel (four beds) of spring broccoli or cabbage.
+Because the winter broccoli performed poorly, we did not develop an enterprise budget for this crop.
+Enterprise budgets for our spring broccoli and cabbage crops are found in the Appendix.